-Dresden, the capital city of the German federal state of Saxony, is located in a valley on the river Elbe.
-The city’s population is roughly 525,000, which places the city in 12th position nationally.
+Dresden, the capital city of the German federal state of Saxony, is a beautiful baroque city on the river Elbe.

-For further information, visit the official homepage of the city
+For more information about Dresden, visit the official homepage of the city

 - Zwinger